Flags in language selectors: Why they may hurt UX in 2025

 Some flags may carry negative cultural or historical associations, so using them to represent a language can be insensitive or offensive to some users.

-For example, using the Spanish flag to represent the Spanish language can be culturally insensitive because it may be interpreted as ignoring the other official languages spoken in Spain, such as Catalan, Basque, and Galician.
+For example, using the Spanish flag to represent the Spanish language can be culturally insensitive because it may be seen as ignoring the other official languages spoken in Spain, such as Catalan, Basque, and Galician.
 These languages have their own distinct cultures and histories and are important to the people who speak them.

 Furthermore, it can also be connected to Spain's historical colonization and conquest of much of Central and South America.
 The use of the Spanish flag to represent the Spanish language in Mexico or Argentina may be particularly sensitive due to the country's history of colonization and subjugation under Spanish rule.